symfony/symfony-docs/cookbook/doctrine/mongodb.rst

 ---------------------------

 The best way to understand the Doctrine MongoDB ODM is to see it in action.
-In this section, you'll walk through each step needed to create start persisting document to and from MongoDB.
+In this section, you'll walk through each step needed to start persisting documents to and from MongoDB.

 .. sidebar:: Code along with the example